 Cash won a Grammy Award for the liner notes of Nashville Skyline, which included the lines: “I’m proud to say that I know it/ Here-in is a hell of a poet/ And lots of other things/ And lots of other things.”
 See the full notes below.

-In my view, it’s a pretty successful record.
+In my view, Nashville Skyline is a successful record.
 Yes, a few trite songs.
-One highly annoying one, Pretty Peggie-O. But it also has several classics or near-classics, such as Lay Lady, Lady, I Threw It All Away, and Tonight I’ll Be Staying Here With You.
-The performances are all extremely well-done.
+One highly annoying one, Pretty Peggie-O. But it also has several really good ones, like Lay Lady, Lady, I Threw It All Away, and Tonight I’ll Be Staying Here With You.
+The performances are all well-done.
 And he gets a lot of points for (once again) entering a new frontier and shaking up the world of popular music.

 I like what Tim Riley said (from his book Hard Rain):